DigitalPublishingToolkit/NN09/md/10Rules.md

 Even in Germany, it is not too hard to be caught in the crossfire of overzealous officials, especially for politically active individuals.
-This is what happened to Andrej Holm, an urban sociologist with a focus on gentrification, who was held in custody for weeks, and although innocent, stayed under observation, along with his entire family, for months.
+This is what happened to Andrej Holm, an urban sociologist with a focus on gentrification who was held in custody for weeks, and although innocent stayed under observation, along with his entire family, for months.
 Both the German Federal Criminal Police Office, BKA, and the *Verfassungsschutz*, the Federal Office for the Protection of the Constitution, have time and again tried to infiltrate and demoralize